Adelaide Hills Council

 - A larger percentage of local workers employed in Agriculture, Forestry and Fishing (8.7% compared to 4.0%)

-- A smaller percentage of local workers employed in Health Care and Social Assistance (10.0% compared to 14.8%)
+- A larger percentage of local workers employed in Accommodation and Food Services (8.8% compared to 6.7%)

-- A smaller percentage of local workers employed in Public Administration and Safety (5.1% compared to 7.1%)
+- A smaller percentage of local workers employed in Health Care and Social Assistance (9.8% compared to 14.8%)